 An Aerial Transport that moves no further than half its MV value and lands in the same activation (see Aircraft for details), may immediately disembark any embarked units for free, or immediately embark any units in range (and still in the same Battlegroup) for free.

-This does not count as an action for those units, nor does it count as moving.
-However, disembarking or embarking units suffer the normal penalties to shooting.
+This does not count as an action for those units and those units perform actions as normal during their activation.
+This free disembark counts as the unit having disembarked this round.
+Units disembarked this way suffer the normal penalties to shooting and additionally count as having moved for the purposes of its weapons M&F.

 After the units embark or disembark, the Aerial Transport can choose to take off again, continuing its Moving action as normal.
 It can also land again, but may only make this free embark or disembark once per activation.